LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/studio.rst

 positions if necessary.
 This is all that ``sort`` needs to order the entire array.

-Using the sytax listed above:
+Using the syntax listed above:

 a.
 Sort each sample array in increasing order.
 b.
 Sort each sample array in decreasing order.